We want to help you to understand health insurance so you can make the most of your health plan.

 Provider: A supplier of healthcare services like a hospital, nursing home, lab, or physician.

-Qualified Health Plan (QHP): An insurance plan that is certified by an Exchange, provides essential health benefits, follows established limits on cost-sharing (like Deductibles, Copayments, and out-of-pocket maximum amounts), and meets other requirements.
+Qualified Health Plan (QHP): An insurance plan that is certified by an Exchange, provides essential health benefits, follows established limits on cost-sharing (like deductibles, copayments, and out-of-pocket maximum amounts), and meets other requirements.
 A QHP will have a certification by each Exchange in which it is sold.

-Qualifying Event: An event that enables an individual to make a change to their health plan outside of the enrollment period.
+Qualifying Event: An event that enables an individual to make a change to their health plan outside of the open enrollment period.
 Examples include divorce, termination of employment, or birth of a child.

 Reconstructive Surgery: Surgery and follow-up treatment needed to correct or improve a part of the body because of birth defects, accidents, injuries, or medical conditions.